asterics/FLipPad/Documentation/UserManual/FLipPadUserManual.md

 # Instructions for proper mounting and use

-**1. Mount the FlipPad device appropriately for the user**
+**1. Mount the FLipPad device appropriately for the user**
 <p align="left" width="100%">
     <img width="40%" src="./Bilder/fp.jpg">
 </p>

-*Figure 7*: Mounting the FlipPad
+*Figure 7*: Mounting the FLipPad

-The picture shows a “[Manfrotto Gelenkarm](https://www.manfrotto.com/global/single-arm-2-section-196ab-2/)” + ”[SuperClamp](https://www.manfrotto.com/global/super-photo-clamp-without-stud-aluminium-035/)” mount combination.
-You could also use the [Manfrotto Magic Arm](https://www.manfrotto.com/global/magic-photo-arm-smart-centre-lever-and-flexible-extension-143n/) or any other kind of mounting solution which fits to the HotShoe-Adapter of the FlipPad.
+The picture shows a “[Manfrotto Magic Arm](https://www.manfrotto.com/global/magic-photo-arm-smart-centre-lever-and-flexible-extension-143n/)” + ”[SuperClamp](https://www.manfrotto.com/global/super-photo-clamp-without-stud-aluminium-035/)” mount combination.
+You could also use the [Manfrotto Gelenkarm](https://www.manfrotto.com/global/single-arm-2-section-196ab-2/) or any other kind of mounting solution which fits to the HotShoe-Adapter of the FLipPad.
 Be careful when attaching the mount to the 3/8” screw of the HotShoe-Adapter: hard forces might break the enclosure of the device.

 <p align="left" width="100%">
     <img width="40%" src="./Bilder/fp9.jpg">